OctopusDeploy/docs/docs/deploying-applications/step-templates/index.md

 position: 15
 ---

-Octopus1 step templates are reusable steps based on the built-in steps with your own specific parameters and instructions.
+Octopus step templates are reusable steps based on the built-in steps with your own specific parameters and instructions.
 Octopus supports two types of step templates.
 Custom step templates and community step templates.

 - Custom step templates are templates created within Octopus to encapsulate common steps/scenarios with a team or company.
 Often they're built to encapsulate everything required to accomplish a task working with a specific framework or technology
 - Community step templates are custom step templates that have shared for others to take advantage of